ligato/docs/docs/plugins/connection-plugins.md

 Clients can reach the GRPC Server with an endpoint IP:Port address, or by a unix domain socket file.

-The GRPC endpoint is the address of the GRPC netListener.
-There are two way to modify the endpoint address: port flag, or conf file.
+The GRPC endpoint is the address of the gRPC netListener.
+There are two way to modify the endpoint address: using the port flag, or modifying the GRPC conf file.

 GRPC port flag:
 ```